Eco-DiscordLink/EcoDiscordPlugin/ConfigurationNoGUI.md

 4. **Optional**: Configure the usage flags according to your preferences.

 **Note**: The Eco status message is continiously being rewritten by DiscordLink.

+## Discord Snippets

+1. Locate the box called "Snippet Channels".
+Click on the three dots next to the box saying "(Collection)".
+This may be hidden until you mouse over it.
+2. In the new window that just appeared, click "Add" in the bottom left.
+This creates a new entry for an Eco status channel in Discord.
+3. Enter the parameters for the Discord Snippet Channel. _"DiscordChannel"_ should be the Discord channel you want the status message to be posted in.
+For example, "eco-status". _"DiscordGuild"_ is the name of the Discord Server, for example "Eco" for the official Eco Discord.
+Both _DiscordChannel_ and _DiscordGuild_ accept names or IDs.
+Once entered, hit "OK".
+4. In the Discord client, navigate to the channel you used in the previous step.
+In separate messages, input snippets on the following format:

+> [Snippet] [\<SnippetName\>]
+> \<Snippet text>

+**Note**: The range for how far in the message history Snippets can be found is limited.

 ## Chat Log
 To enable/disable logging of the chat, set the _"Log Chat"_ option to true/false.